Киев - Kiev

-Brochure describing the new airport terminal opened on 19 May 1965.
-It describes the architecture and all passenger facilities. '...an elongated building with a length of 240 m.
+The new airport terminal opened on 19 May 1965. '...an elongated building with a length of 240 m.
 The nine-storeyed command tower and spherical special construction of the dome of the central hall made the whole structure light, airy and at the same time monumental: smooth, graceful arches rest on four angular stays that seem to hold the dome that aspires to the sky.
 Along the facade facing the airfield, there is a wide terrace for those who meet and see off.
 It is connected to the waiting rooms and restaurants.
 From here you can see a beautiful panorama of the airfield and the surrounding area.'

 16 pp, 200 x 198 mm, RU

 The architecture of the Boryspil airport terminal.
 'One of the most interesting examples of the creative community of artists, a true synthesis of arts.
 Over its creation worked talented architects A. Dobrovolsky, O. Malinovsky and D. Popenko, engineers L. Dmitriev and L. Panich, authors of ceramic panels by artists E. Kotkov, V. Lakh and I. Litovchenko, sculptor I. Znob, who performed the image of V. I. Lenin in the main lobby, and the artist L. Zhogol, for the sketches of which a decorative panel was created.'